ap0llo/Cake.GitLab/docs/identites-and-connection-objects.md

 ### GitLabServerIdentity

-A `GitLabServerIdentity` object encapsualtes all data to identify a Gitlab server.
+A `GitLabServerIdentity` object encapsulates all data to identify a Gitlab server.

 It can be created from the GitLab server's host name.